biggie-boss/LoreRim/README.md

 ### Removed (Unless otherwise specific, they are due to redundancies)

+- Removed any optional mods that have bugs, I just don't think it's a good idea with the new dashboard.

 - 3rd Era Alchemy Equipment, Portable Enchanting, Portable Cooking (rip to the 3 people who use these)
 - Aetherium Forge Destroys Items (confuses people with the LoreRim mechanic)
 - All UI mods besides Norden, It's just too much work to maintain them all and Norden has an AIO.
 Not just that, Norden is quite literally the only UI mod that is compatible with EVERYTHING.
 All others will have at least 1 mod in LoreRim that's fully vanilla UI.